pemheath/learn-train-evolve/designdoc.md

 	* UC.
 As a user, I want to be able to select a goal from a list of suggestions.
 (E)
 	* UC.
 As a user, I want to be able to create a new goal.
 (E)
 	* UC.
 As a user, I want to be able to update a goal, including making notes or marking the goal as completed.
 (E)
 	* UC.
-As a user, I want to be ablve to view my completed, ongoing, and future goals.
+As a user, I want to be able to view my completed, ongoing, and future goals.
 (E)

 ## 4. Project Scope